firebase/flutterfire/packages/firebase_ml_vision/README.md

 Versions `0.7.0+` use the latest ML Kit for Firebase version which requires a minimum deployment target of 9.0.
 You can add the line `platform :ios, '9.0'` in your iOS project `Podfile`.

+You may also need to update your app's deployment target to 9.0 using Xcode.
+Otherwise, you may see compilation errors.

 If you're using one of the on-device APIs, include the corresponding ML Kit library model in your `Podfile`.
 Then run `pod update` in a terminal within the same directory as your `Podfile`.